Passing the real estate exam on the first try

 Review What’s on the NY Real Estate Exam

 Real estate licensing exams are extensive and require memorization.
 Since you completed the pre-license course, you shouldn’t encounter many surprises on the New York real estate exam.
+The exam covers:

 - State License Law and Regulations

 - Construction and Environmental Issues

 - Insurance and Taxes

 - Condominiums and Cooperatives

 Take advantage of the available materials to help you pass the exam.
 Exam practice tests allow you to identify your strengths and weaknesses and pinpoint sections you need to work on.
 Taking the practice tests will also help you get familiar with the time allotted, the types of questions on the exam, and how questions are worded.
 Memorize the math formulas to solve common real estate calculations such as profit and loss, mortgage interest, down payments, commissions, and closing prorations.
 Carefully read the questions to determine exactly what is being asked.
 Regardless of the specific numbers and scenarios in the question, if you use the correct formula, your answer should be correct.